AVS-Orchestration/avs-toolkit/README.md

 ### 1. VS-001: Analysis & Strategy

-**Goal:** Understand the job description and the candidate's existing resume to identify key skills, experiences, and keywords for optimal matching.
+- **Goal:** Understand the job description and the candidate's existing resume to identify key skills, experiences, and keywords for optimal matching.

-**Instructions:**
+- **Instructions:**
     *   Parse job description to extract required skills, keywords, and responsibilities.
     *   Parse candidate's raw resume to identify relevant experience, education, and achievements.
     *   Perform a gap analysis between job requirements and candidate profile.
     *   Develop a strategic plan for resume tailoring, including prioritization of content and keyword integration.

-**Context-Manifest:** Job description (URL or text), Candidate's raw resume (PDF or text).
+- **Context-Manifest:** Job description (URL or text), Candidate's raw resume (PDF or text).
+- **Product:** Strategy Report (The "Algorithm" for the next step).

 ### 2. VS-002: Resume Generation

-**Goal:** Produce a draft resume tailored to the specific job application, following the strategic plan.
+- **Goal:** Produce a draft resume tailored to the specific job application, following the strategic plan.

-**Instructions:**
+- **Instructions:**
     *   Select and prioritize relevant sections and bullet points from the candidate's raw resume based on the strategic plan.
     *   Rewrite/rephrase existing bullet points to incorporate job-specific keywords and align with the job description's language.
     *   Ensure resume adheres to best practices for formatting and readability.

-**Context-Manifest:** Output from VS-001 (strategic plan), Candidate's raw resume, Resume formatting guidelines.
+- **Context-Manifest:** Output from VS-001 (strategic plan), Candidate's raw resume, Resume formatting guidelines.
+- **Product:**  Tailored Resume Draft
 ### 3. VS-003: Audit (Hallucination Detection)

-**Goal:** Conduct a forensic audit of the tailored resume to ensure zero fabrication of facts.
+- **Goal:** Conduct a forensic audit of the tailored resume to ensure zero fabrication of facts.
 Identify and report any claims that deviate from the factual ground truth of the raw resume.

-**Instructions:**
+- **Instructions:**
     *   Compare tailored resume against job description for keyword density and thematic alignment.
     *   Check for clarity, conciseness, and absence of generic language.
     *   Identify any remaining gaps or areas for improvement.
     *   Suggest specific revisions to optimize the resume further.

-**Context-Manifest:** Tailored resume (draft), Original job description, Best practices for resume optimization.
+- **Context-Manifest:** Tailored resume (draft), Original job description, Best practices for resume optimization.
+- **Product:**  Audit Report & Finalized Resume.

 ### Value Stream Flow